Keeping each other safe during COVID

 Music at St. Thomas

+This congregation loves to sing together!
 Music is an ancient form of prayer, praise, and thanksgiving and provides a creative way of offering ourselves to God.
-Congregational singing is a hallmark and joy of our shared worship.
+Every Sunday we sing hymns together, a hallmark and joy of our shared worship.
 In addition, the music ministry at St. Thomas provides members and friends with opportunities to use their gifts from God to the glory of God.
 Those with gifts of music and song are encouraged to share them in our community.
 Instrumentalists are warmly invited to contact the Mike Powell, Katie Gardiner, or Melissa DeGraaf to talk over how they might contribute.

 The Children’s Choir nurtures young people up to grade six through integration of music, worship, and discipleship.
 Members are provided an early taste of musical ministry and choral singing, with the hope that they will enjoy music throughout their lives.
 The choir reinforces the importance of the ministry of children by sharing their gifts from God with the church.
 It also helps to provide mutual support, spiritual enrichment, and fellowship.
 The children’s choir plays games each week that teach musical concepts and learn to play Orff, handbell, and rhythm instruments.
 6th graders are encouraged to become Junior Leaders, helping with song, prayer, and games.
 The children are taught to view their singing as a response to God’s love – glorifying God – and not as a performance.
 Melissa DeGraaf, director of the children’s choir, has a long and varied music background including musical background as a music professor at the University of Miami, a youth choir director, and leader of a church-based music and movement program.